atlassian-archive/dataschool/dataschool/_chapters/misrepresenting-data/statistic-vs-distribution.md

 ## The problem with a single statistic

 Most metrics are reported as a single statistic: Average time on page, Number of Active Users, Customer Acquisition Cost.
-While this high-level stats can be informative, relying on them to accurately represent the underlying data can be problematic because they can hide important patterns in the underlying data.
+While high-level stats can be informative, relying on them to accurately represent the underlying data can be problematic because they can hide important patterns in the underlying data.

 ![High Level Statistic](/assets/images/misrepresenting-data/statVsDist/statVsDist_0.png)